FutureGateway/PortalSetup/EGI-FedCloud/README.md

 replace text inside the `<...>` brackets with your preferred Tomcat service admin username and password.
 Further and more sofisticated customizations could be done in the same fashion mofifying the downloaded script `fgSetup.sh`

-In case it is needed to assign a public IP to the given resource:
+In case it is needed to assign a public IP to the given resource, execute:

 `occi --endpoint $OCCI_ENDPOINT --auth x509 --user-cred $USER_CRED --voms --action link --resource $OCCI_RES --link /network/public`